monkeywithacupcake/stuffimade/README.md

 ### Gifts Done ![JS](https://img.shields.io/badge/language-js-green.svg)

 #### Status
+Closed no longer maintained
-Gifts Done is live and working - we have fantastic reviews and I love making people happy with this application.
-[Gifts Done](https://www.gifts-done.com/)
+~Gifts Done is live and working - we have fantastic reviews and I love making people happy with this application.
+[Gifts Done](https://www.gifts-done.com/)~

 #### What it does
 Gifts Done is a two sided platform that has users and suppliers who log in to individual dashboards.
 Users see their giftees and the progress of their gifts (automated gifting) and suppliers see the gifts that they have accepted responsibility for making.
 When Suppliers finish gifts, the images, prices, and details for items are emailed and updated for the user.
 Payments are handled through Stripe.